 \subsection{Basis set parameter optimizations}

-To benchmark the performance of Quiqbox's basis set optimization, we compared it with DiffiQult~\cite{tamayo2018automatic}.
-Since DiffiQult does not support basis sets beyond LACO, the selected basis set was the minimal basis set STO-3G~\cite{stewart1970small} for both packages.
-Moreover, DiffiQult does not support multi-threading computation, so in the case of $\rm{H_2}$, Quiqbox is constrained to only use one thread both when running native Julia functions and when calling the default back-end linear algebra library OpenBLAS~\cite{wang2013augem}.
+To showcase the performance of Quiqbox's basis set optimization, we compared it with DiffiQult, one of the first open-source software packages that implemented differentiable HF methods~\cite{tamayo2018automatic}.
+Since DiffiQult does not support basis sets beyond atomic basis sets, the testing basis set was set to STO-3G.
+Moreover, DiffiQult does not support multi-threading computation, so Quiqbox was constrained to only use one thread both when running native Julia functions and when calling the default back-end linear algebra library OpenBLAS~\cite{wang2013augem}.

-Nevertheless, Quiqbox's optimization function shows a significant advantage against DiffiQult as presented in TABLE~\ref{tb:poc}.
-Using the same numerical optimizer as DiffiQult, L-BFGS~\cite{liu1989limited} with a line search algorithm using the strong Wolfe (SW) conditions, Quiqbox provided a 300 times speed-up.
-By replacing the line search algorithm with the one used in the nonlinear conjugate gradient method proposed by Hager and Zhang (HZ)~\cite{hager2005new}, Quiqbox was able to achieve even faster convergence both in terms of the number of steps and overall computing time.
-This allowed a total of about 450 times speed-up relative to DiffiQult.
-When only using a first-order stochastic gradient descent optimizer like Adam~\cite{kingma2014adam}, Quiqbox still outperformed DiffiQult with over 50 times speed-up.
-To be noted, we included two testing cases for $\rm{H_2}$: one was for optimizing only the exponent and contraction coefficients ($\alpha$ and $d$), and another one also added the GTO centers ($\bm{R}$).
-The reason for doing so is that DiffiQult does not support optimizing GTO centers while simultaneously optimizing the other two, which is not a limitation for Quiqbox.
+Nevertheless, Quiqbox's optimization function showed a significant advantage against DiffiQult as presented in Table~\ref{tb:poc}.
+We included two testing cases for $\rm{H_2}$ (with the bond length at 0.7408 \AA): one was for optimizing only the exponent and contraction coefficients ($\alpha$ and $d$), and the other one also included the GTO centers ($\bm{R}$).
+The reason for doing so is that DiffiQult does not support optimizing GTO centers and the other two simultaneously, which is not a limitation for Quiqbox.
+Using the same numerical optimizer as DiffiQult, BFGS~\cite{head1985broyden} with a line search algorithm using the strong Wolfe (SW) conditions~\cite{doi:10.1137/1013035}, Quiqbox provided roughly a 700 times speed-up.
+By replacing the line search algorithm with the one used in the nonlinear conjugate gradient method proposed by Hager and Zhang (HZ)~\cite{hager2005new}, Quiqbox was able to achieve faster convergence in terms of the number of steps with a slightly lower wall-clock time speed up.
+We also include the test results using a limited-memory version of BFGS (L-BFGS)~\cite{liu1989limited} (memory size set to 20) combined with the HZ linear algorithm to demonstrate a more practical use case.
+When only using a first-order stochastic gradient descent optimizer like Adam~\cite{kingma2014adam}, Quiqbox still outperformed DiffiQult with over 100 times speed-up.